-With ample upkeep, your air conditioner will provide worry-free service for many years.
-But, like any other appliance in your house, it will ultimately need to be replaced.
-Knowing when to install a new one is important to prevent pricey repairs, costly utility bills and interruptions to your comfort.
+With adequate upkeep, your air conditioner will provide worry-free performance for a long time.
+But, just like any other machine in your residence, it will ultimately need to be upgraded.
+Knowing when to install a new one is essential to prevent pricey repairs, costly energy bills and interruptions to your comfort.

-When it comes to being cool and your residence’s energy efficiency, our Watts Electric & AC pros have your best interests at heart.
-There’s a lot that goes into determining when your air conditioner should be replaced.
-Here are a few points you should consider when you’re thinking about updating your 15-year-old air conditioner.
+When it includes being cool and your residence’s energy efficiency, our Watts Electric & AC professionals have your best interests at heart.
+There’s a lot that goes into figuring out when your air conditioner should be replaced.
+Here are a few points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

 Age

-Most of the time, the Department of Energy says the majority of air conditioners last for 15–20 years.
-If yours is 15 years old, it’s well past the midpoint.
-It’s smart to start preparing for air conditioning installation before it fails so you aren’t roasting while you’re waiting for installation.
+In most instances, the Department of Energy says many air conditioners last for 15–20 years.
+If yours is 15 years old, it’s well past the center point.
+It’s smart to begin preparing for air conditioning installation before it goes out so you aren’t sweltering while you’re waiting for a replacement.

 Dependability

-How dependable is your air conditioner?
-Does it cool dependably, even on the toastiest days?
-Or is it routinely malfunctioning?
-When your air conditioner becomes less trustworthy it’s time to begin considering getting an updated one.
+How reliable is your air conditioner?
+Does it cool dependably, even on the hottest days?
+Or is it regularly malfunctioning?
+When your air conditioner becomes less reliable it’s time to begin considering getting an updated one.

-Over your air conditioner’s lifetime, it’s expected for it to need a handful of minor repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just install a new one.
+Over your air conditioner’s life cycle, it’s expected for it to need a handful of little repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just get a new one.

 Energy Efficiency

-Every air conditioner has a SEER rating, which rates how proficiently it uses electricity to create cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER according to federal mandates.
-However, your air conditioner loses efficiency as it gets older.
+Every air conditioner includes a SEER rating, which rates how proficiently it expends electricity to make cold air.
+If your air conditioner was installed in 2006, it will be a minimum of 13 SEER per federal guidelines.
+However, your air conditioner becomes less efficient as it gets older.

-Today, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with higher SEER ratings are usually costlier but may pay for themselves over their life span through improved energy savings.
-And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are usually costlier but could pay for themselves over time through increased energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

 Comfort

-Are you comfortable when your air conditioner is running?
-Or are you continuously dialing down the temperature to stay cool?
-An old air conditioner may struggle to keep your home comfy because of lower efficiency.
-An updated air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of cooling at full speed continuously, these air conditioners work at multiple speeds to fine-tune your comfort.
+Are you cool when your air conditioner is running?
+Or are you constantly dialing down the temperature to remain cool?
+An aging air conditioner could have problems keeping your home comfy as a result of reduced efficiency.
+A modern air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of running at full speed all the time, these air conditioners run at multiple speeds to fine-tune your comfort.

 Noise

-Your air conditioner should give cooling you can feel, not hear.
-If noise is a concern, check with us about installing a variable-speed air conditioner.
-Most of these air conditioners run at a sound level that’s like a regular conversation.
+Your air conditioner should deliver cooling you can feel, not hear.
+If noise is annoying you, check with us about installing a variable-speed air conditioner.
+Many of these air conditioners operate at a sound level that’s similar to a regular conversation.

 Smart Thermostat Compatibility

-Installing a smart thermostat is a good approach to maximize your energy efficiency, with minimal effort needed from you.
-And, depending on the rebates offered by your utility company, you may be able to get a free smart thermostat or get one for a greatly reduced price.
-The majority of these thermostats can adjust to your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or out and about and alter settings as necessary.
+Adding a smart thermostat is a smart method to maximize your energy efficiency, with not much effort needed from you.
+And, depending on the rebates provided by your utility company, you may be able to get a free smart thermostat or get one for a greatly reduced price.
+Most of these thermostats can adjust to your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or away and change temps as necessary.

-If you rely on an outdated air conditioner, a smart thermostat might not work with it.
-Getting a new air conditioner is a smart method to ensure smart thermostat compatibility.
+If you have an older air conditioner, a smart thermostat might not work with it.
+Upgrading your air conditioner is a surefire method to ensure smart thermostat compatibility.

 Refrigerant Kind

-If your air conditioner was installed before 2010, it probably runs on Freon®.
-Also called R-22 refrigerant, Freon is no longer being made because of its damaging effects on the ozone layer.
-You can see if your air conditioner uses R-22 by looking at the sticker on the outside unit, which will include the refrigerant kind.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also called R-22 refrigerant, Freon is no longer being manufactured because of its damaging effects on the ozone layer.
+You can see if your air conditioner uses R-22 by checking the sticker on the outside unit, which will show the refrigerant style.

-If your air conditioner is running fine, you can keep on using it.
-However, if it ever has a refrigerant leak, repairing the problem will be pricey.
-That’s because Freon is only available in decreased, recycled amounts.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever develops a refrigerant leak, fixing the problem will be expensive.
+That’s due to the fact Freon is only available in limited, recycled amounts.

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner now, think over this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really add up as time passes.
+If you’re still deciding whether you should replace your 15-year-old air conditioner soon, think about this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really build up as time passes.

-We are aware that air conditioner cost is your top question.
-That’s why partnering with Watts Electric & AC for air conditioning installation in Columbia and surrounding areas is stress-free and affordable.
-Our pros will help you select the right solution for your needs and then discuss all the possibilities.
+We realize that air conditioner cost is your top question.
+That’s why collaborating with Watts Electric & AC for air conditioning installation in Columbia and surrounding areas is easy and affordable.
+Our professionals will help you select the right solution for your needs and then review all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.